 The Hagler Institute for Advanced Study creates a streamlined structure for moving our academic programs to the top tier of universities and to a position of global academic and research leadership.

-Nine Faculty Fellows have joined the permanent faculty at Texas A&M. These scholars add a game-changing academic element to the university.
-Additional national academy-level scholars have also been recruited as a result of the hires of these former Faculty Fellows.
+Nine fellows have joined the permanent faculty at Texas A&M. These scholars add a game-changing academic element to the university.
+Additional national academy-level scholars have also been recruited as a result of the hires of these former Hagler Fellows.

 The ideal donor for the Hagler Institute will want to know exactly how his or her support will be used each year to maximize academic excellence at Texas A&M. For a limited time, matching funds are available for the following three endowed naming opportunities: